pradeep3sep/interviewquestion/README JavaScript.md

 ---

 **Abstraction**
-- Ignoring or hiding details that don’t matter, allowing us to get an overview perspective of the thing we’re implementing, instead of messing with details that don’t really matter to our implementation.
+- Ignoring or `hiding details that don’t matter`, allowing us to get an overview perspective of the thing we’re implementing, instead of messing with details that don’t really matter to our implementation.
-- **Example:** eventlistner, we don’t know the real code for how it works; we only know the method to use it.
+- **Example:** `eventlistner`, we don’t know the real code for how it works; we only know the method to use it.

 **Encapsulation**
 - Keeping `properties and methods private` inside the class, so they are not accessible from outside the class.